nsanmartin/ulci/README.md

 # ulci (untyped lambda calculus interpreter)
 ------------------------------------------

-`ulci` is an interpreter for the untyped lambda calculus, written in c.
+`ulci` is yet another interpreter for the untyped lambda calculus, written in c.
 It parses expressions such as `(\x.x y) z` and `(\x. x) (\y.y y)` and evaluates them.
 Includes an assignment statement: